9 dead, 16 injured in a shooting in Dayton, Ohio

 The Dayton shooting took place around 1 a.m. outside on East 5th Street in the city's Oregon district, a popular downtown area, Dayton Deputy Director and Assistant Chief of the Police Lt.
 Col. Matt Carper told reporters early Sunday morning.

-The suspect, who was shot and killed by responding officers, has not yet been identified, but Carper said the subject fired a "long gun" with multiple rounds.
+The suspect, who was shot and killed by responding officers, has not yet been identified, but Carper said the subject fired a 'long gun' with multiple rounds.
+The shooting happened as the suspect was making his way toward a bar called Ned Peppers, Montgomery County Emergency Services spokeswoman Deb Decker said.

 No officers were injured in the confrontation, Carper said.

-Note: - UPDATE: Governor Dayton heading home after surgery